Impression-Aware Recommender Systems: Conclusions

 This work describes a systematic literature review methodology to collect relevant papers in \gls{impressionsbased}.
 This methodology consists of discovering papers through academic search engines and selecting only those conference or journal papers published in high-level venues.
 Under this methodology, we discovered \numuniqueworks unique papers and selected \numincludedworks to review.

-During the work, we propose several taxonomies of \gls{impressionsbased}, which we term model-centric, data-centric, and signal-centric.
+During the work, we propose a classification system composed of three taxonomies for \gls{impressionsbased}, which we term model-centric, data-centric, and signal-centric.
 Such taxonomies group recommenders based on how they define their recommendation model, use impressions, and whether they assume or learn a connotation of impressions in users' preferences.
 From the review, we highlight several patterns.
 First, recommenders have been using more complex paradigms (machine learning, deep learning, and reinforcement learning) since 2016, while the last recommender using simpler paradigms (heuristics and statistics) is from 2017.
 Second, most recommenders either learn from impressions or compute features from impressions and then use such features; only a handful of papers in the literature sample from all impressions.
 Also, we note the literature does not contain recommenders using factorization machines or graph structures.
-We highlight that future research may address those topics.

 Regarding datasets, we describe datasets with impressions and classify them based on their availability to be used in future research works.
 In this regard, only one category of datasets (termed \emph{public}) can be used for such purposes.
 The literature contains 13 public datasets, where 3 contain \emph{contextual impressions} and the rest \emph{global impressions}.
 The former indicates which impression contains a given interaction, while the latter does not contain such information.
 We highlight that global impressions are less informative than contextual ones.
 For example, it is not possible to adjust presentation and position biases in the data on global datasets, as this information is not present.
 When looking at datasets, we note that several papers evaluate their recommenders on private datasets; this is not favorable as such results are not possible to reproduce.
 Future research should use public datasets in their experiments.
 Moreover, future works may publish public datasets with contextual impressions with labels indicating whether impressions come from recommenders, editorial selections, or other systems.